-B. LIABILITIES

-- 1. Pension Plan and Postemployment Obligations - a.
+- B. LIABILITIES - 1.
+Pension Plan and Postemployment Obligations - a.
 Local Governmental Employees' Retirement System

 Plan Description.
 The Village of Wesley Chapel is a participating employer in the statewide Local Governmental Employees' Retirement System (LGERS), a cost-sharing multiple-employer defined benefit pension plan administered by the State of North Carolina.
 LGERS membership is comprised of general employees and local law enforcement officers (LEOs) of participating local governmental entities.
 Article 3 of G.S.
 Chapter 128 assigns the authority to establish and amend benefit provisions to the North Carolina General Assembly.
 Management of the plan is vested in the LGERS Board of Trustees, which consists of 13 members - nine appointed by the Governor, one appointed by the State Senate, one appointed by the State House of Representatives, and the State Treasurer and State Superintendent, who serve as ex-officio members.
-The Local Governmental Employees' Retirement System is included in the Comprehensive Annual Financial Report (CAFR) for the State of North Carolina.
-The State's CAFR includes financial statements and required supplementary information for LGERS.
+The Local Governmental Employees' Retirement System is included in the Annual Comprehensive Financial Report for the State of North Carolina.
+The State's Annual Comprehensive Financial Report includes financial statements and required supplementary information for LGERS.
 That report may be obtained by writing to the Office of the State Controller, 1410 Mail Service Center, Raleigh, North Carolina 27699-1410, or by calling (919) 981-5454, or at www.osc.nc.gov.

 Benefits Provided.
 LGERS provides retirement and survivor benefits.
 Retirement benefits are determined as 1.85% of the member's average final compensation times the member's years of creditable service.
-A member's average final compensation is calculated as the average of a member's four highest consecutive years of compensation.
+A member's average final compensation.
 Plan members are eligible to retire with full retirement benefits at age 65 with five years of creditable service, at age 60 with 25 years of creditable service, or at any age with 30 years of creditable service.
 Plan members are eligible to retire with partial retirement benefits at age 50 with 20 years of creditable service or at age 60 with five years of creditable service.
 Survivor benefits are available to eligible beneficiaries of members who die while in active service or within 180 days of their last day of service and who have either completed 20 years of creditable service regardless of age or have completed five years of service and have reached ago 60.
 Eligible beneficiaries may elect to receive a monthly Survivor's Alternate Benefit for life or a return of the member's contributions.
 The plan does not provide for automatic post-retirement benefit increases.
 Increases are contingent upon actuarial gains of the plan.

-Notes to the Financial Statements For the Fiscal Year Ended June 30, 2019
+Notes to the Financial Statements For the Fiscal Year Ended June 30, 2021

 Contributions.
 Contribution provisions are established by General Statute 128-30 and may be amended only by the North Carolina General Assembly.
 Village of Wesley Chapel employees are required to contribute 6% of their compensation.
 Employer contributions are actuarily determined and set annually by the LGERS Board of Trustees.
-The Village of Wesley Chapel's contractually required contribution rate for the year ended June 30, 2018, was 7.75% for general employees, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year.
-Contributions to the pension plan from the Village of Wesley Chapel were \$8,547 for the year ended June 30, 2019.
+The Village of Wesley Chapel's contractually required contribution rate for the year ended June 30, 2021, was 10.15% for general employees, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year.
+Contributions to the pension plan from the Village of Wesley Chapel were \$10,723 for the year ended June 30, 2021.